Zepbound vials: Dosage, costs, and administration

 - No need to measure doses: The pens are designed for precise dosing, eliminating the need for patients to measure the medication manually.

 - Zepbound savings card: The cheapest way to get Zepbound is by using the Zepbound Savings Card.
-If you’re commercially insured with coverage for Zepbound, you can get Zepbound for only $25 per month if eligible.
+If you’re commercially insured with coverage for Zepbound, you can get Zepbound for as little as $25 for up to a 3-month prescription, if eligible.
 This card can lower the cost to as low as $25 for a 1-month, 2-month and 3-month supply for people with commercial insurance that covers Zepbound.
-If your insurance doesn’t cover it, the Savings Card limits the price to $650 for a one-month supply.
+If your insurance doesn’t cover it, the Savings Card limits the price to $499 for a one-month supply.

 - Other savings options: If you’ve been prescribed a higher dose of Zepbound and don’t have insurance, there are still ways to save.
 Websites like SingleCare, GoodRx, and Optum Perks offer free discount cards that can lower the cost of your medication.